Anthony Coyle (American football): Houston Texans

-After going undrafted in 2018, Coyle signed as a undrafted free agent to the Houston Texans.
+After going undrafted in 2018, Coyle signed as an undrafted free agent to the Houston Texans.
 He was waived on September 1, 2018.

 Green Bay Packers

 On September 25, he was signed by the Green Bay Packers to their practice squad.
 Coyle was placed on the practice squad injured list on November 28.
 During a preseason game in August 2019, Coyle had two holding penalties.
 He was released by the Packers on August 31.

 Atlanta Falcons

 On November 5, Coyle was signed by the Atlanta Falcons to their practice squad.

 New York Guardians

-Coyle was selected in the fourth round of the 2020 XFL Draft by the New York Guardians.
+Coyle was selected in the fourth round of the 2020 XFL draft by the New York Guardians.
 He served as a starting guard for the Guardians.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Pittsburgh Steelers

 On April 16, 2020, he was signed by the Pittsburgh Steelers.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on December 2, December 7, and January 2, 2021, for the team's weeks 12, 13, and 17 games against the Baltimore Ravens, Washington Football Team, and Cleveland Browns, and reverted to the practice squad after each game.
 On January 14, 2021, Coyle signed a reserve/futures contract with the Steelers.
-He was waived/injured on August 4, 2021 and placed on injured reserve.
+He was waived/injured on August 4, 2021, and placed on injured reserve.
 Six days later, he was released from the injured reserve with an injury settlement.